Codecademy/docs/content/ai/concepts/machine-learning/machine-learning.md

 Based on the evaluation results, the model's user might fine-tune the model's hyperparameters or adjust the model architecture to improve its performance.
 There are several methods to fine-tune models.
   - Hyperparameter Tuning: Hyperparameters are configuration settings for a machine learning model that are not learned during training but are set before training begins.
 These settings can significantly impact a model's performance.
-  - Model Architecture Adjustments: There are several methods to accurately adjust the Architecture of ML algorithms.
+  - Model Architecture Adjustments: There are several methods to accurately adjust the architecture of ML algorithms.
 There are techniques such as Feature Engineering, Model Selection, and Ensemble Methods .

 ## Evaluation